johngage/tlpf-1/content/courses/how-we-built-the-tegla-loroupe-peace-foundation-refugee-olympic-team-web-site-with-wowchemy-hugo-and-netlify/_index.md

 date: 2021-02-09T03:54:39.616Z
 subtitle: Overview of Major Components,  followed by Step By Step Guide
 summary: >-
-  **Tegla Loroupe Peace Foundation** website is now built with content that is created with **Hugo** components, which are assembled in **Wowchemy** templates.
+  The **Tegla Loroupe Peace Foundation** website is now built with content created with **Hugo** components, which are assembled in **Wowchemy** templates.
 All content is stored on **Github.** This content is published by **Netlify.
 Netlify** uses, or will soon use, the ***teglapeace.org*** domain